Camille Paglia: Transgender people

-Paglia has described herself as an androgynous, gender-nonconforming woman.
-In some earlier interviews, she used the term "transgender" to characterize her cross-gender expression and discomfort with conventional femininity; however, she has consistently stated that she is biologically female, identifies as a woman, and does not believe that biological sex can be changed.
-She reports having gender dysphoria since childhood, and says that "never once in my life have I felt female".
+Paglia has said that she identifies as transgender, and reports having gender dysphoria since childhood, saying "never once in my life have I felt female".
 She says that she was "donning flamboyant male costumes from early childhood on".

-Nevertheless, Paglia says that she is "highly skeptical about the current transgender wave" which she thinks has been produced by "far more complicated psychological and sociological factors than current gender discourse allows".
-She said that the "cold biological truth is that sex changes are impossible" and that she rejects "state-sponsored coercion to call someone a "woman" or a "man" simply on the basis of his or her subjective feeling about it."
+Although she describes herself as transgender, Paglia says she is "highly skeptical about the current transgender wave" which she thinks has been produced by "far more complicated psychological and sociological factors than current gender discourse allows".
+She said that the "cold biological truth is that sex changes are impossible" and that she "reject[s] state-sponsored coercion to call someone a 'woman' or a 'man' simply on the basis of his or her subjective feeling about it."
 She writes that "In a democracy, everyone, no matter how nonconformist or eccentric, should be free from harassment and abuse.
 But at the same time, no one deserves special rights, protections, or privileges on the basis of their eccentricity."
+She has also described the practice of prescribing puberty blockers to children as "a crime against humanity".

-Paglia's views led to a petition demanding that the University of the Arts remove her from their faculty, but the university rejected it.
-Paglia considered it "a publicity stunt" and praised the university's "eloquent statement affirming academic freedom [as] a landmark in contemporary education."
+In 2019, in response to her views about transgender people and her comments about survivors of sexual assault, students at the University of the Arts protested her lectures and organized a petition to remove her from the school's faculty, but this was ultimately rejected by the university.
+Paglia considered the student demonstrations "a publicity stunt" and praised the university's "eloquent statement affirming academic freedom [as] a landmark in contemporary education."